-$\diamond \blacktriangle$ They are fine adjustment soft keys used to change the number of impulses by 1.

-Lighten this key to enable the numerical arrow key.
-Respectively press 8, 2, 4, 6, the cursor will move up, down, left and right.
+- $\diamond \quad \blacktriangle$ They are fine adjustment soft keys used to change the number of impulses by 1. - ♦ Lighten this key to enable the numerical arrow key.
+Respectively press 8, 2, 4, 6, he cursor will move up, down, left and right.